 This document specifies best practices for the development and delivery of Web applications on mobile devices.

-The Mobile Web Best Practices specificies best practices for delivering Web content to mobile devices, with a principal objective to improve the user experience.
+This document specifies Best Practices for delivering Web content to mobile devices.
+The principal objective is to improve the user experience of the Web when accessed from such devices.

 This document supplements the Mobile Web Best Practices 1.0 by providing additional evaluatio ns of conformance to Best Practice statements and by providing additional interpret ations of these statements.